Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Experiments

-\textbf{Metrics.}\; To make fair comparisons, we adopt the Recall@1 (R1) under the IoU thresholds of 0.3, 0.5, and 0.7 following the previous works~\cite{lei2021detecting,sun2024tr,moon2023correlation}.
+\textbf{Metrics.}\; We adopt the Recall@1 (R1) under the IoU thresholds of 0.3, 0.5, and 0.7.
 Since QVHighlights contains multiple ground-truth moments per sentence, we also report the mean average precision (mAP) with IoU thresholds of 0.5, 0.75, and the average mAP over a set of IoU thresholds [0.5: 0.05: 0.95].
 For Charades-STA and TACoS, we compute the mean IoU of top-1 predictions.